chromatic kalimbas

-As a kalimba enthusiast, I found the available notes on my 17 key kalimba were severely limiting what songs I could play, so I delved into the world of the chromatic kalimba.
+As a kalimba enthusiast, I got to a point where the available notes on my 17 key kalimba were severely limiting what songs I could play, so I delved into the world of the chromatic kalimba.

-So, what’s so great about a kalimba with a huge amount of keys?
+So, what’s so great about a chromatic kalimba with a huge amount of keys?

 It comes down to song choice and availability.
 The 17 key kalimba is diatonic, meaning if it were a real piano, it would only have the white keys.